View as Map

 Easily 4th Ave’s most renowned burger joint, Lindy’s is a community staple with nothing but options, options, and more options.

-Check out the Heckle & Jeckle — cream cheese, bacon, caramelized onion bacon jam, crispy onions, and jalapeños.
+Check out the Heckle & Jeckle — cream cheese, bacon, bacon jam, grilled onions, jalapeños, and chili crisp.
 It sounds a little wild, but trust us, it’s rich and tasty!

 a picture of food